cannawen/dota-gsi-discord-bot/development.md

 -   In general, there are three main sections of the app
     -   GSI that takes data form Valve's Game State integration and parses it to a form we can use (Time, Items)
     -   Assistants (Roshan, Runes) that use that take that data and returns an effect (Audio file, Text to speech)
-    -   An Effect that knows how to execute the desired effect (playing audio on discord)
+    -   An Effect that knows how to execute the desired effect (playing audio on discord, playing audio on website)
 -   These three sections communicate via a key-value database `FactStore` (one per student) where a `Topic<T>.label` points to a `Fact<T>`
--   A `PersistentTopic<T>` has 3 forms of persistences that will be remembered forever, across games, or across restarts.
+-   A `PersistentTopic<T>` is a subclass of `Topic<T>` has 3 forms of persistences that will be remembered forever, across games, or across restarts.
 -   A `Topic<T>` is the concept of a type of data (i.e. `Time is a number` or `AudioFile is a string`)
 -   A `Fact<T>` is the combination of a Topic and a concrete value (i.e. `Time is the number 5` or `AudioFile is the string foo.mp3`)
 -   A module may register a `Rule` with the `Engine` by telling it what topics it is interested in, and what code to execute when the values of those topics change.
 If any interested topics' values are `undefined`, the rule will not be executed.